xgcm/xgcm/README.rst

 Getting Started
 ---------------

-To learn how to install and use xgcm for your dataset, please visit the `xgcm documentation`_.
+To learn how to install and use xgcm for your dataset, visit the `xgcm documentation`_.

 .. _Pangeo: http://pangeo-data.github.io